-This is a Free-to-View version of a report by the same title published on 12-May-21.
-Please contact your HSBC representative or email AskResearch@hsbc.com for more information.
+This is an abridged version of a report by the same title published on 21-Apr-21.
+Please contact your HSBC representative of email AskResearch@hsbc.com for more information.

 Disclosures & Disclaimer

 This report must be read with the disclosures and the analyst certifications in the Disclosure appendix, and with the Disclaimer, which forms part of it.